friedelschoen/fiss/src/man/zzz.8.md

 ## DESCRIPTION

-`zzz` is a simple utility to hibernate or suspend your computer and part of the FISS-system.
+`zzz` is a simple utility to hibernate or suspend your computer and part of the fiss-system.
 It supports suspend/resume-hooks.

 `-n, --noop`
 dry-run, sleep for 5sec instead of actually running ACPI actions.